-Application data indicates that all four schools are recruiting well, when compared with other schools in their immediate localities, both in terms of overall application numbers, and first preference applications.
+Across the trust, an increased emphasis was placed on improving school roll during 2022-23, with successful results.
+Application data shows that all four schools are recruiting well, when compared with other schools in their immediate localities, both in terms of overall application numbers, and first preference applications.
+All four schools improved their overall roll between September 2022 and September 2023.